Joseph Force Crater: Investigation

-Open verdict

-In October, a grand jury began examining the Crater case, calling 95 witnesses and amassing 975 pages of testimony.
-Crater's wife refused to appear.
-The conclusion was that "the evidence is insufficient to warrant any expression of opinion as to whether Crater is alive or dead, or as to whether he has absented himself voluntarily, or is the sufferer from disease in the nature of amnesia, or is the victim of crime".

-On January 20, 1931, six months after his disappearance, Crater's wife found envelopes containing checks, stocks, bonds, and a note from the justice in a dresser drawer which had been empty when searched earlier by police.
+Crater's wife found envelopes containing checks, stocks, bonds, and a note from the justice on January 20, 1931, six months after his disappearance.
+They were in a dresser drawer that had been empty when searched by police.
 The discovery led to new but ultimately inconclusive leads, and no further trace of Crater was ever found.
 The case was officially closed in 1979.